 Hopefully that helps those who are posting re-drafts, something I’m seeing a lot of lately.
 Crab Dribbles is currently in the middle of their series from 2003 to 2013 while Amin Elhassan and David Thorpe of ESPN looked at some draft classes too (Insider-only).
 There’s also been some good, fun Twitter discussion about where Kawhi Leonard would land in a 2011 re-draft.
 Just how much would he make if he went from 15th overall to, say, second?
 What about others who would get a nice bump in pay?

-We can look at that and a few other players that might come to mind.
+We can look at that and a few other players who may come to mind.
 I had a lot of fun reading re-drafts so I actually made some of my own to look at the biggest raises from each rookie class.
-I’m sure a few re-picks are debatable as they’re not team-specific to begin with and I left off second-rounders, but it goes to show what an uptick in the sum of rookie contracts can be like.
-Players with the largest increase in pay from each class are sorted by their rookie years and I included some notes about picks I wasn’t sure of or thought were more interesting than others:
+I’m sure a few re-picks are debatable as they’re not team-specific to begin with.
+I also left off initial second-rounders, but it goes to show what an uptick in the sum of rookie contracts can be like.
+Players with the largest increase in pay from each class are sorted by their rookie years, and I included some notes about picks I wasn’t sure of or thought were more interesting than others: